suddjian/bloggjian/content/blog/vote-app-0/index.md

 I have selected the [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs) Condorcet Method, for various desirable properties including polynomial runtime complexity.

-More on that in the next post, where we'll be implementing the vote counting algorithm.
+More on that in the next post, where I'll implement the vote counting algorithm and publish it to npm.
 Let's gooooo!